DeathGumi/Food-Truck-Finder/README.md

 - [ ] Need to add pictures

 # Sept 21st
-- [ ] Need to make it so add review saves review
+- [x] Need to make it so add review saves review
+- [x] Need to add dummy reviews
-- [ ] Need to add dummy reviews
+- [ ] Need to add pictures for each foodtruck
-- [ ] Need to add pictures
+- [ ] Need to be able to add pictures in the review
 - [ ] Maybe add food truck and save somewhere